zeshillin/feup-computer-networks/lab1/projsrc/docs/report.md

 #

 ## 5.3 - ``llread``
+    int llread(unsigned char *packet)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`llread`'s goal is to read an information frame sent by the transmitter and posteriorly fill the received `packet` parameter with the data contained inside the information frame.
-It is also the only place where the sequence number is changed depending on the flow of the function.
+It is also the only place where the sequence number is changed depending on the flow of the function.<br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Firstly, it retrieves the data contained in an information frame using a function called `readIFrame`.
 This auxiliary function takes the serial port file descriptor (global variable in our link layer code file), the file buffer and its filesize and the current protocol's sequence number.
 The information frame is parsed inside this function following the same structure as `sendIFrame` uses to construct it, however, to ensure transparency, destuffing the frame after making sure everything was received (reading everything from the serial port from the first flag to the second one) is needed.
 If the frame was received correctly with no errors detected, the return value is the number of size in octets of the data part of the information frame (without the header, delimiting flags and second BCC).
 If an error was detected, the error numbers range from -1 to -4, and their meanings are as follows: